 See “Honors and Awards: East Asian Languages and Literatures” and “Honors and Awards: Japanese Studies” in Chapter VI.

-Normally no more than two credits in language courses can be transferred from intensive study at another institution in the United States or abroad.
+Normally no more than one credit for a language course and one credit for a content course can be transferred toward either major from intensive study at another institution in the United States or abroad.
 Advanced placement can be arranged after consultation with the instructors in charge.

 A major that focuses on China or Japan is among the options offered by the Asian Studies Program.
 A minor in Asian studies is also available.
 See “Asian Studies.”

 This program is based in Kyoto, Japan.
 The study group provides lodging with Japanese families, intensive language training, and instruction in Japanese politics, economics, business, religion, art, and literature.
-See “Off-Campus Study Group Programs: Japan” in Chapter VI and “Study Group Courses,” below.
+See “Off-Campus Study” in Chapter VI and “Study Group Courses,” below.

 The Robert Ho Center for Chinese Studies, established in 1993 in Lawrence Hall, offers renovated classrooms and a reading room with Asian architectural features complemented by artwork, computer and audiovisual equipment, journals, reference materials, and a small collection of books on China.
 An attached kitchen enhances extracurricular activities such as brushwriting and celebrations of Chinese festivals.